BakkerGames/GRIF2/README.md

 - Runs games in a terminal with a text-based interface
 - Runs on Windows, Linux, and macOS
 - Supports multiple written languages for text output

+## Improvements

+- Can return interleaved results including media paths
+- Can handle system events such as sleep